Blowleaf/streampodvms/docs/admins_docs.md

 - **email_verified**, a user not only has to register an account but also verify the email (by clicking the link sent upon registration).
 Apparently email configuration need to work, otherise users won't receive emails.

 - **advancedUser**, only users that are marked as advanced users can add media.
-Admins or MediaCMS managers can make users advanced users by editing their profile and selecting advancedUser.
+Admins or StreamPod managers can make users advanced users by editing their profile and selecting advancedUser.

 ### 5.4 What is the portal workflow